 Figure 1 shows an example of a ReDiR tree whose branching factor is 2.
-Each tree node is shown as two horizontal lines separated by a vertical bar in the middle.
-The lines represent the two intervals each node is responsible for.
+In the figure, the size of the identifier space of the overlay is 16.
+Each tree node in the ReDiR tree is shown as two horizontal lines separated by a vertical bar ('|') in the middle.
+The horizontal lines represent the two intervals each node is responsible for.
 At level 0, there is only one node, (0,0) responsible for two intervals that together cover the entire identifier space of the RELOAD Overlay Instance.
 At level 1, there are two nodes, (1,0) and (1,1), each of which is responsible for half of the identifier space of the RELOAD Overlay Instance.
 At level 2, there are four nodes.
 Each of them owns one fourth of the identifier space.
 At level 3, there are eight nodes each of which is responsible for one eight of the identifier space.